Security Deposit Law in Philadelphia

-As far as the landlord’s responsibilities, they are required to provide you an itemized written accounting for any damages for which they are holding you liable within 30 days of either the termination of the lease or your surrender of the property.
-They must include with this listing the remainder of the security deposit beyond actual damages.
+Regarding the landlord’s responsibilities, they are required to provide you with an itemized written accounting for any damages for which they are holding you liable within 30 days of either the termination of the lease or your surrender of the property.
+They must include the remainder of the security deposit beyond actual damages with this listing.

-Landlords expect you to give up.
+Philadelphia Landlord Lawyer expects you to give up.
 They know that suit requires both time and money on the tenant’s part, and they try to exploit this fact.
 Let us help you teach them a lesson.
 If you are owed part or all of your Security Deposit, The Law Offices of Greg Prosmushkin, P.C. can help.
-Call today to Schedule A Free Consultation.